DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/use-charts-to-visualize-data-in-report-groups.md

 	![](../../../../../images/eurd-win-chart-for-groups-show-footer.png)

-1. Drop the **CategoryID** field onto the Group Header to display group titles in the report.
+1. Drop the **CategoryID** field onto the Group Header band to display group titles in the report.

 	![](../../../../../images/eurd-win-chart-for-groups-add-field-to-group-header.png)